 2. Organize receipts chronologically

-Since most businesses do their bookkeeping chronologically, it makes sense to also store your source documents this way.
+Since most businesses do their bookkeeping chronologically, storing your source documents this way makes sense.
 When you need to verify a particular receipt or transaction, you can easily find it based on the month it occurred.

 3. Write notes on receipts